 - Personal spending money for snacks, laundry, public transportation, drinks and leisure activities during your free time.

-Take your volunteer experience to the next level with IVHQ's affordable activity and tour add-ons in Nusa Penida!
+Take your volunteer experience to the next level with these popular add-ons and experiences.
 Explore your options below and learn how to book them once you've been accepted onto the IVHQ Nusa Penida program.

 Learn more about the Balinese culture and tick off some must-do Bali experiences.